Ridge Racer V: Gameplay

 In Ridge Racer V the player is a racing driver taking part in events across Ridge City in a variety of fictional cars.
-The focus is on accessible and fun driving rather than simulating how a car behaves in the real world; as such the player is encouraged to powerslide around most corners by tapping the brake when entering the turn.
+As with previous Ridge Racer games, the focus is on accessible and fun drift racing rather than simulating how a car behaves in the real world; as such the player is encouraged to powerslide around most corners by tapping the brake when entering the turn.
+There are a total of fourteen courses in Ridge City, and visual filters can be applied to change the appearance.
+Sunny Beach and Green Field are the new names for Seaside Route 765 and Ridge City Highway respectively from the first Ridge Racer game.
+Ridge Racer V introduces five all new fictional vehicle manufacturers: Kamata, Danver, Rivelta, Himmel, and Soldat.

 Racing on RRV is divided into different race formats.
-The primary mode is Grand Prix, a series of structured championships completion of which rewards the player with new cars.
-Other modes include Time Attack, a long distance endurance race called the 99 Trial and free runs on any of the unlocked courses.
+The primary mode is Grand Prix, a series of structured championships where the player races against 14 rivals across three laps in every track, including reversed courses.
+The completion of every Grand Prix which rewards the player with new cars.
+Other modes include Time Attack, a long distance endurance race called the 99 Trial, consisting of ninety-nine laps in the Sunny Beach course, and free runs on any of the unlocked courses.
 Two players can also take part in a split-screen race against one another.
+The time of day can also be chosen for most courses outside of the Grand Prix.

 A special race is unlocked after the player fulfills certain requirements: it features the arcade game characters Pac-Man in a roadster and Blinky, Pinky, Inky and Clyde on scooters.
 Winning this race unlocks special duel class cars for use in other game modes.
 Duel class cars can be won by defeating bosses in the game's Duel mode after fulfilling certain requirements.
-After all 4 bosses are defeated in Duel mode, Battle Royal is unlocked, allow the player to choose any duel class cars and challenge all 4 bosses in a boss rush race (including ones the player have selected).
+After all four bosses are defeated in Duel mode, Battle Royale is unlocked, allow the player to choose any duel class cars and challenge all four bosses in a boss rush race (including ones the player have selected).

+serves as the game's mascot girl, replacing Reiko Nagase.
+The game features a fictitious radio station, Ridge City FM (frequency 76.5 MHz), providing music and commentary.